 Welcome to Connecticut Explored

-In our pages, we discuss and debate: "What happened here?"
-Through compelling stories and intriguing images, Connecticut Explored explores the state's cultural heritage with the aim of revealing connections between our past, present, and future.
+In our pages and through collaborative programming with our partner organizations, we discuss and debate: “What happened here?”
+Through compelling stories and intriguing images, Connecticut Explored explores the state’s cultural heritage with the aim of revealing connections between our past, present, and future.

 Our ultimate goal is to gain a greater sense of what makes Connecticut unique.
 This is a publication that covers the depth and breadth of our state’s history in articles of high quality but with a dash of irreverence that make for lively reading and wide appeal.